jlyonsmith/HowTo/Install_Nginx_on_macOS.md

 launchctl load /Library/LaunchDaemons/homebrew.mxcl.nginx.plist
 ```

-# Checking What Process is Using a Port on OS X El Capitan
+## Debugging Port Usage

-To see which process has a port open:
+To check what process is using a port on macOS (after El Capitan) do:

 ```
 lsof -i tcp:3000